On the extension and kernels of signed bimeasures and their role in stochastic integration: Introduction

 The first main contribution of this paper is a general measure theoretical result on the extension of signed bimeasures on $\delta$-rings.
 In particular, consider a bimeasure on the Cartesian product of $(X,\mathcal{B})$ and $(T,\mathcal{A})$, where the former is a Borel measurable space and the latter is such that $T$ is an arbitrary non-empty set and $\mathcal{A}$ is a $\delta$-ring with the additional condition that there exists an increasing sequence of sets $T_{1},T_{2},\dots \in {\mathcal {A}}$ s.t.~$\bigcup _{n\in \mathbb {N} }T_{n}=T$.
 Then, the result states that there exists a necessary and sufficient condition for the existence of a unique signed measure on the $\delta$-ring $\bigcup_{D\in\mathcal{A}}(\mathcal{A}\cap D)\otimes\mathcal{B}$, and that its unique Jordan decomposition uniquely extend to measures on the $\sigma$-algebra $\sigma(\mathcal{A})\otimes\mathcal{B}$.
 Moreover, the result provides unique (sub-Markovian) kernels for all these measures.

-In one of the main result of \cite{Pass}, the author provides this result (c.f.~Theorem 5.18) only for $\sigma$-algebras even though the topological setting of his work is based on $\delta$-rings as the work \cite{RajRos}.
-In this paper, we succeed in extending his Theorem 5.18 by obtaining the result for the right and more general topological framework of $\delta$-rings.
-This result, as Theorem 5.18 in \cite{Pass}, is also an extension of a classical measure theoretical result by Horowitz in \cite{Horo} and can be seen as the generalisation of the construction method of regular conditional probabilities when the probability measure is an extended (\textit{i.e.}~not necessarily finite) signed measure.
+Theorem 5.18 in \cite{Pass}, which is main achievement of \cite{Pass}, provides this result only for $\sigma$-algebras.
+This is a severe limitation as the topological framework of \cite{Pass}. which is the one of Rajput and Rosinski's paper \cite{RajRos}, is based on $\delta$-rings.
+In this paper, we succeed in extending Theorem 5.18 of \cite{Pass} and obtain the result for the right and more general topological framework of $\delta$-rings.
+This is our first main contribution.

+We note that this result also extends a classical measure theoretical result by Horowitz in \cite{Horo} and can be seen as the generalisation of the construction method of regular conditional probabilities when the probability measure is an extended (\textit{i.e.}~not necessarily finite) signed measure.

-Moreover, this result allows us to completely extend the classical results at the base of the Rajput and Rosinski's work \cite{RajRos}, like the mentioned construction method of regular conditional probabilities, to the signed case.
-Building on these results, we are able to obtain our second main contribution: we generalise, unify and simplify the theory of stochastic integrals based on QID random measures and so extend the whole integration theory developed in Rajput and Rosinski's 1989 paper \cite{RajRos} and the results of \cite{Pass}.
-In particular, this paper represents the realization of the main goal envisioned and attempted in \cite{Pass} and it provides the most general integration theory with respect to (real valued) random measures.
+Building on this first main contribution, we are able to obtain our second main contribution: we generalise, unify and simplify the theory of stochastic integrals based on random measures, thus extending the whole integration theory developed in Rajput and Rosinski's 1989 paper \cite{RajRos} and the results of \cite{Pass}.
+In particular, this paper represents the realization of the main goal envisioned and attempted in \cite{Pass} and it provides the most general integration theory with respect to random measures.